 You are reading about the best things to do in Greece in September.

-Greece is a paradise for outdoor activity lovers.
-80% of Greece is covered by mountains, and 25% of the total land is covered by natural forests mostly firs, pines, planes, and beeches.
 Greece has 21 major rivers, 50 natural lakes, and about 6000 islands, and islets, 220 of which are inhabited.
 Not to mention the gorges, the caves, the volcanoes, the vertical rocks for climbing and so much more.

 Some of the most popular outdoors in Greece in September that you can participate in are:

 At the end of September, Sparta is organizing a quite demanding 25km marathon, Spartathlon, with participants from all over the world.
-The route is based on the one done by Pheidippides – as described by Herodotus – who traveled from Athens to Sparta in 490 BC to ask for help.
+The route is based on the one done by Pheidippides – as described by Herodotus – who traveled from Athens to Sparta in 490 BCE to ask for help.

-Besides the famous ‘this is Sparta’ area (with the archaeological museum, site, and the fantastic Olive Oil Museum), you should visit nearby UNESCO Mystras.
+Besides the famous ‘This is Sparta’ area (with the archaeological museum, site, and the fantastic Olive Oil Museum), you should visit nearby UNESCO Mystras.

 Best place to stay in Sparta: Villa Rodoula in Mystras